Timpani: Standard set

 A standard set of timpani (sometimes called a console) consists of four drums: roughly 81 cm, 74 cm, 66 cm, and 58 cm in diameter.
 The range of this set is roughly D_{2} to A_{3}.
 A great majority of the orchestral repertoire can be played using these four drums.
 However, contemporary composers have written for extended ranges.
 Igor Stravinsky specifically writes for a piccolo timpano in The Rite of Spring, tuned to B_{3}.
 A piccolo drum is typically 51 cm in diameter and can reach pitches up to C_{4}.

 Beyond this extended set of five instruments, any added drums are nonstandard.
 (Luigi Nono's Al gran sole carico d'amore requires as many as eleven drums, with actual melodies played on them in octaves by two players.)
 Many professional orchestras and timpanists own more than just one set of timpani, allowing them to execute music that cannot be more accurately performed using a standard set of four or five drums.
-Many schools and youth orchestra ensembles unable to afford purchase of this equipment regularly rely on a set of two or three timpani, sometimes referred to as "the orchestral three".
+Many schools and youth orchestra ensembles, unable to afford the purchase of this equipment, regularly rely on a set of two or three timpani, sometimes referred to as "the orchestral three".
 It consists of 74 cm, 66 cm, and 58 cm drums.
 Its range extends down only to F_{2}.

 The drums are set up in an arc around the performer.
 Traditionally, North American, British, and French timpanists set their drums up with the lowest drum on the left and the highest on the right (commonly called the American system), while German, Austrian, and Greek players set them up in the reverse order, as to resemble a drum set or upright bass (the German system).
 This distinction is not strict, as many North American players use the German setup and vice versa.

 Players

 Balanced action timpani are often used in outdoor performances because of their durability.

 Throughout their education, timpanists are trained as percussionists, and they learn to play all instruments of the percussion family along with timpani.
 However, when appointed to a principal timpani chair in a professional ensemble, a timpanist is not normally required to play any other instruments.
 In his book Anatomy of the Orchestra, Norman Del Mar writes that the timpanist is "king of his own province", and that "a good timpanist really does set the standard of the whole orchestra."
 A qualified member of the percussion section sometimes doubles as associate timpanist, performing in repertoire requiring multiple timpanists and filling in for the principal timpanist when required.

-Among the professionals who have been highly regarded for their virtuosity and impact on the development of the timpani in the 20th century are Saul Goodman, Hans Schnellar, Fred Hinger, Tom Freer, and Cloyd Duff.
+Among the professionals who have been highly regarded for their virtuosity and impact on the development of the timpani in the 20th century are Saul Goodman (1907-1996), Hans Schnellar (1865-1945), Fred Hinger (1920-2001), Tom Freer, and Cloyd Duff (1915-2001).